Lincoln, CA Truck Accident Lawyer

 Tracy Morgan’s truck accident injury case continued for another year until the parties ultimately reached a settlement for an undisclosed amount (though some have speculated that the amount was close to $100 million).

-I've been handling trucking accidents involving serious personal injury and/or wrongful death exclusively throughout the state of California for over three decades.
+I've been handling trucking accidents involving serious personal injury and/or wrongful death exclusively throughout the state of California since 1982.

 :sb bw [CS 1029]

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 12.19.19]